DORA Metrics Lead Time for Changes: What Is It?

 Streamlining Workflows

-The process of development optimization involves analyzing each stage of the development process to identify and eliminate any unnecessary steps and delays.
-The ultimate goal is to streamline the process and reduce the time it takes to complete a project.
 This approach emphasizes the importance of having a well-defined and efficient workflow, which can improve productivity, increase efficiency, and reduce the risk of errors or mistakes.
 By taking a strategic and proactive approach to development optimization, businesses can improve their bottom line by delivering projects more quickly and effectively while also improving customer satisfaction and overall quality.
+Improving flow requires collaboration from a cross-functional team, not just developers.

 Adopting Automation